abu-sbeit/adv-pm/Phase4_submission/readme.txt

 How to run the implementation.
 Make sure to run the script in the same path you find it.
 It is important so that the code can work properly.

+Disclamer: there is no separated "model file".
+By running the implementation of the 2 models you will see the results.

 1) To see all the steps done, comprehensive of the first data filtering on python (the data used was pre-processed in Disco) Open the jupyter notebook: "A_data_loading.ipynb"